Which Country Is Oldest In The World

 Egypt

 Ancient Egypt, with its origins around 3100 BCE, is undoubtedly one of the oldest and most influential civilizations in the world.
-The unification of Upper and Lower Egypt under King Narmer marked the beginning of a centralized state that would endure for over three millennia.
+In practice, the unification of Upper and Lower Egypt under King Narmer marked the beginning of a centralized state that would endure for over three millennia.
 The Old Kingdom saw the construction of the pyramids of Giza, while the Middle and New Kingdoms witnessed periods of expansion, innovation, and artistic flourishing.
 Egyptian society was highly structured, with a pharaoh at its head, supported by a complex bureaucracy, a powerful priesthood, and a skilled artisan class.

 Greece